YonicDev/mpdr/README.md

 MPDR will automatically determine which language to use from the system's current locale.
 In the future, an option to switch languages may be added.

-> **WARNING:** If a language is missing support or is unfinished, the missing translations will fallback to English (United States).
+> **NOTE:** If a language is missing support or is unfinished, the missing translations will fallback to English (United States).

 To add a new language, you have two options: